An essay by Prof M. A. De Bruin, as provided by Leenna Naidoo

 To read the rest of this story, check out the Mad Scientist Journal: Winter 2016 collection.

 Prof M. A. De Bruin graduated in Physics at the University of Eindhoven.
 He completed his MSc at the University of Los Angeles.
 Returning to Eindhoven, he pursued a Post Doctorate in Applied Physics.
 He joined the Mars 2020 team in 2018, replacing Lisa Dereks who disappeared abruptly.
 In August 2019 De Druin suffered a nervous breakdown after a disastrous accident.
 Three years later, De Druin left the Happy Days Sanatorium to serve on the boards of two mining companies, Ironcore Ltd and Perseus & Pegasus Corp.
 In his spare time, he pursues his research and reads Terry Pratchett.

 Leenna almost failed Physics at high school, passed first year Electronics for Video Technology easily, and has hankered to study physics further ever since.
 After quitting ESL Teaching in 2014, she has concentrated on writing women’s fiction and sci-fi/fantasy, including Situation No Win, How Not To Meet The Man of Your Dreams, and Here Be Monsters (set mostly on Mars).
 She is currently working on her novel, Incident At Wolfe Creek, which is not set on Mars, but on parallel worlds because her favorite theory has strings attached.
 Her blog is www.leennanaidoo.wordpress.com.

 Leigh’s professional title is “illustrator,” but that’s just a nice word for “monster-maker,” in this case.
 More information about them can be found at http://leighlegler.carbonmade.com/.

 “On Conveying Private Material and Persons in the Solar System” is © 2015 Leenna Naidoo.

-Art accompanying piece is © 2015 Shannon Legler.
+Art accompanying piece is © 2015 Leigh Legler.